Notes for leaders and backmarkers including checklist for leaders

 a) Devise a suitable route (distance and pace).

-b) Publicise the route on Google Group/Facebook if coffee and lunch destinations not in programme - include a gpx if you have one.
+b) Publicise the route on the Winchester CTC Google Group if coffee and lunch destinations not in programme - include a gpx if you have one.

 c) Take a copy of route or list of key locations to give to the backmarker.